What Are The Most Common Secondary Conditions To PTSD?

 Managing secondary conditions can be important not only for alleviating symptoms but also for preventing further health problems.
 Overlooked secondary conditions may worsen PTSD symptoms, creating a complex situation that may slow recovery.

-How PTSD is linked to other conditions
+How post-traumatic stress disorder (PTSD) is linked to other physical and mental health conditions

 Post-traumatic stress disorder often coexists with various secondary conditions.
 Individuals with PTSD may experience both mental and physical health challenges as a result.
 For instance, chronic pain is commonly reported by those with PTSD, as the prolonged stress response can worsen physical discomfort.